PaulGrini/Arabidopsis_assemblies/README.md

 **Under Construction**
 ## 1. <i>Arabidopsis arenosa</i>
 The assembly pipeline with scripts and additional information can be found  [here (under construction)](01_arenosa_assembly/).
-If you are only interested in the genom and the predicted genes you can dowload them directly:
+If you are only interested in the genome and the predicted genes you can download them directly:
 - The full genome: [Arabidopsis_arenosa_genome.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.fna.gz)
-- The genome with repeateas softmasked according to RepeatMasker: [Arabidopsis_arenosa_genome.softmasked.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.softmasked.fna.gz)
+- The genome with repeats softmasked according to RepeatMasker: [Arabidopsis_arenosa_genome.softmasked.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.softmasked.fna.gz)
-- The genome annotaiton in gtf format with the predicted genes from braker2 [Arabidopsis_arenosa_genome.softmasked.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.softmasked.fna.gz).
+- The genome annotation in gtf format with the predicted genes from braker2 [Arabidopsis_arenosa_genome.softmasked.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.softmasked.fna.gz).

 ## 2. <i>Arabidopsis lyrata</i>
 The assembly pipeline with scripts and additional information can be found  [here (under construction)](02_lyrata_assembly/)
 - The full genome: [Arabidopsis_lyrata_petraea_genome.fna.gz](02_lyrata_assembly/Arabidopsis_lyrata_petraea_genome.fna.gz)
-- The genome with repeateas softmasked according to RepeatMasker: [...](02_lyrata_assembly/)
+- The genome with repeats softmasked according to RepeatMasker: [...](02_lyrata_assembly/)
-- The genome annotaiton in gtf format with the predicted genes from braker2 [Arabidopsis_lyrata_petraea_genome.annotation.gtf.gz](02_lyrata_assembly/Arabidopsis_lyrata_petraea_genome.annotation.gtf.gz).
+- The genome annotation in gtf format with the predicted genes from braker2 [Arabidopsis_lyrata_petraea_genome.annotation.gtf.gz](02_lyrata_assembly/Arabidopsis_lyrata_petraea_genome.annotation.gtf.gz).

 ## 3. Analysis
-In the paper we compared the new assemblies with previously published genomes from the Arabidopsis genus, as well as evoulution of the MADS-box gene family in the genus Arabidopsis.
+In the paper, we compared the new assemblies with previously published genomes from the Arabidopsis genus, as well as the evolution of the MADS-box gene family in the genus Arabidopsis.

 #### MEME analysis
 MEME analysis of  MADS-box genes type I and type II in <i>A. lyrata</i> ssp. <i>petraea</i>, <i>A. arenosa</i> Pusté Pole, <i>A. lyrata </i>ssp. <i>lyrata,</i> <i>A. arenosa</i> Strecno, <i>A. halleri</i>,  <i>Capsella rubella</i> and <i>C. grandiflora</i>